autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/README.md

 _Rationale_
 In the current design, since there are some modelling errors, the constraints are considered to be soft constraints.
 Therefore, we have to make sure that the optimized trajectory is inside the drivable area or not after optimization.

-### alignVelocity

-Velocity is assigned in the result trajectory from the velocity in the behavior path.
-The shapes of the trajectory and the path are different, therefore the each nearest trajectory point to the path is searched and interpolated linearly.

 ## Limitation